MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdk-release-notes.md

 ### WDK MSI Update

 As WDK VSIX is now included as part of Visual Studio individual component, consequently WDK VSIX will no longer ship with WDK MSI.
-When you try to install WDK MSI on a machine without WDK VSIX installed, the following warning message will be shown at the begining of installation
+When you try to install WDK MSI on a machine without WDK VSIX installed, the following warning message will be shown at the beginning of installation.

 ![WDK VSIX Install Notification](images/install_wdk_vsix_msg.png)

 However, if WDK is installed on a machine with WDK VSIX installed, there will be only a graceful message confirming successful installation.

 ![WDK Install Success Message](images/WDK_Install_After_VSIX.png)

 ## Version 10.0.26100.1882